Reidenbach Old Order Mennonites: Splits

 Daniel Hoover's group was in an article of 2009 called the "strict 35ers", when there were problems with police about custody of a neighbors´ girl and keeping it hidden.
 This brought even TV attention.
 They were just planning moving.

 Over the years this group also introduced and supported a very strong policy in separating couples literally after splits.
 It started when an attachments was built to the bishop's house for a wife whose husband went with the other side after 2007.
-Wife and husband weren't able to meet without controlling.
+Wife and husband were not able to meet without controlling.
 In 2021 this affected already five couples among them, four due to the 2007 split in which all partners moved down without the other part, in three cases accompanied by their children, one due to a split in Kentucky.
 There were court trials for visitation rights of the kids in the Kentucky case.
 Many Old Order groups tried to help and prevent these clashes, but without success.

 Beside these new or dissolved groups, many single family units exist, some holding church service in kitchens or living rooms, some just read from the Bible.
 By now there are some groups whose children reach now the late 40s and never married, had no chance, because their parents (in their eighties now) separated some decades ago and stayed alone for so many years.
 They followed them and never married.

 One should quote also that there was a remarkable growth in two groups:

 The Amos Martin group (big church/Gross Gemee) has now at least three settlements and over 75 families.
 It is the most liberal Reidenbacher church.
-Certain single families or children of the conservative side from dissolved groups or separated couples even attend their church services, some children joined and intermarried again into their parents´ or grandparents´ mother group.
-And as above mentioned the Kentucky group around Wayne H. Martin(died 2018), grew up to at least 27 families by now.
+Certain single families or children of the conservative side (from dissolved groups or separated couples) even attend their church services, some of these people joined and intermarried again into their parents' or grandparents' mother group.
+Due to its big size and three separated settlements, two in Penna, one in Kentucky, the Amos Martin group started to print own directories.
+Their first one is known as printed in 2015, in about 2022 a second one was printed.

+The other group seeing a big increase is the group founded by Wayne H. Martin (died 2018) in 2004, who can be found now in Kentucky.
+It grew up to at least 27 families (stand 2017).
+The Paul F. Martin is the third largest group by now and also on fast growing tracks.

 The newest, updated list of Reidenbach Mennonites shows eight groups with more than one family belonging to in 2022:

-Currently in 2022 there are seven separated Reidenbach Mennonite families (family group members in parenthesis, a "+" indicates one might have to add more):
+As of 2022, there are seven separated Reidenbach Mennonite families (family group members in parentheses, a "+" indicates one might have to add more):